iamtom/poke-api-library/readme.md

 # Poké API Library

 ## What is it?
 Code for interacting with pokeapi.co.
-I use this in some of my projects.
+I use this in Pokémon Move Finder and Pokémon Quiz App.

 ## Why?
 I wanted to make an application that interacted with pokeapi.co.
 While I